alinex/node-report/README.md

 $$$
 ```

-And finally fhis will render in HTML or text/console as:
+And finally this will render in HTML or text/console as:

 ![html](src/doc/plantuml.png) ![console](src/doc/plantuml.console.png)